praneet1988/ELeFHAnt/README.md

 We see great consensus in celltype annotation.

 The remaining examples utilize three example datasets of early gut development as shown below, as well as an integrated dataset of all three.
-"Fetal" refers to a subset of terminal ileum (TI) data from an atlas for human fetal intestinal development called "STAR-FINDer" [@Fawkner-Corbett:2021].
-"Gut" refers to a subset of duojejunum cell data from the Gut Cell Atlas, which also examines intestinal development from 6-10 weeks post-conception [@Elmentaite:2020].
-Lastly, "Spence" refers a subset of fetal intestinal data from a multi-endodermal organ atlas [@Yu:2021].
+"Fetal" refers to a subset of terminal ileum (TI) data from an atlas for human fetal intestinal development called "STAR-FINDer" (https://www.sciencedirect.com/science/article/pii/S009286742031686X).
+"Gut" refers to a subset of duojejunum cell data from the Gut Cell Atlas, which also examines intestinal development from 6-10 weeks post-conception (https://www.sciencedirect.com/science/article/pii/S1534580720308868).
+Lastly, "Spence" refers a subset of fetal intestinal data from a multi-endodermal organ atlas (https://www.sciencedirect.com/science/article/pii/S0092867421005316).

 ![Graph](Examples/gut_datasets.png)

 ## Example2
-To further demostrate Celltype Annotation using ELeFHAnt we used Gut Cell Atlas(https://cellgeni.cog.sanger.ac.uk/gutcellatlas/fetal_RAWCOUNTS_cellxgene.h5ad) as the reference and Fetal intestinal data (https://www.sciencedirect.com/science/article/pii/S0092867421005316) from Dr. Spence's Lab as the query.
+To further demostrate Celltype Annotation using ELeFHAnt we used Gut Cell Atlas (https://www.sciencedirect.com/science/article/pii/S1534580720308868) as the reference and Fetal intestinal data (https://www.sciencedirect.com/science/article/pii/S0092867421005316) from Dr. Spence's Lab as the query.
 Reference and query were downsampled to 200 cells per Celltype and seurat_clusters respectively for enabling fast computation.

 ### GutCell data as Reference
 ![Graph](Examples/GutCell_Reference.png)